 I’ve been asked a lot by my friends to organize a trip to Masungi Georeserve.
-I was always hesitant because I thought of it as very expensive since I know we can climb other mountains for ₱1000 or less.
+I was always hesitant because I thought of it as very expensive since I knew we can climb other mountains for ₱1000 or less.

 I didn’t have any climbs back then and one of my barkada invited me to join their trip to Masungi.
 Out of the blue and missing the trees and the earth, I immediately said yes, despite the budget issues and maybe because of being exempted from organizing trips. haha!

-Once a deforested land, destroyed by illegal logging and mining, Masungi Georeserve has changed a lot and is now a protected area, now covered in the green lush trees.
+Once a deforested land, destroyed by illegal logging and mining, Masungi Georeserve has changed a lot and is now a protected area, now covered in green lush trees.
 Through the years, the management (Blue Star Construction and Development Corporation and Masungi Georeserve’s foundation body) took care of the land — rehabilitated and restored it by planting a lot of trees and plants.
 It is now getting richer in terms of conservation and wildlife.

 ROPES AND LIMESTONES